-Will I pay for my infant to travel domestically?
+Will I pay for my infant to travel?

-Yes, a child under 2 years old (24 months) is usually charged 10% of an adult fare plus taxes, even if the infant will be on the lap of another passenger for the flight.
+Yes, a child up to two years old (24 months) is usually charged 10% of an adult fare plus taxes if it will be sitting on an adult's lap.

-What if my child turns 2 on the trip; will I have to buy a ticket for the return flight?
+What if my child turns two on the trip; will I have to buy a ticket for the return flight?

-Yes, a ticket will have to be purchased for any flight on which the infant will be over 2 years old.
+Yes, a ticket will have to be purchased for any flight on which the infant will be over two years old.

 Infant amenities vary by aircraft.
 When you're on the airplane page, look for the Infant Amenity Icon.
 If it is present, clicking on it will tell you what infant services are available on that airplane.
 If you do not see it, infant amenities are not offered on that aircraft.
-You may always contact Uzbekistan Airways for more information.
+You can always contact Czech Airlines for more information.

-May I sit in the Exit Row with my infant?
+Can I sit in the exit row with my infant?

-Regulations state that no lap children or infant seats are allowed in an Exit Row and that all passengers in an Exit Row must be at least 15 years of age.
+Neither lap children nor infants in car seats are allowed in an exit row.
+In fact, all passengers in an exit row must be at least 15 years of age.
 In addition, infant seats are not allowed in the row directly in front of or directly behind an exit.